 Thank you to all the individuals from community groups and not-for-profits in remote, rural and regional Australia who shared their insights in our research survey.
 You can explore the findings now.

-Once again, FRRR is ready to support the recovery of communities in rural QLD and rural New South Wales that are experiencing the current November 2021 flood emergencies.
+Once again, FRRR is ready to support the recovery of communities across rural Australia that have been affected by the flood emergencies this year.
 Can you contribute?